 Is Paradise Island good for families?

-Yes, Paradise Island is great for families because it offers calm beaches, water sports, and kid-friendly attractions.
-Aquaventure, the aquariums, and the lagoon areas are especially popular with children.
+Yes.
+Families enjoy calm beaches, water sports, and kid-friendly attractions.
+Aquaventure, the aquariums, and lagoon areas are especially popular with children.

 Is Paradise Island good for couples?